itsitrio/MedicatDocs/README.md

 ✔ Project is still active.

-✔ This project is absolutely free to use; I do not charge anything for MediCat USB.
+✔ This project is absolutely free to use; we do not charge anything for MediCat USB.

 ✔ MediCat USB is made to take advantage of bleeding edge computers.